ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/CentralBodyTerrainCollection.rst

 CentralBodyTerrainCollection
 ============================

-.. py:class:: CentralBodyTerrainCollection
+.. py:class:: ansys.stk.core.stkobjects.CentralBodyTerrainCollection

-   Bases: py:obj:`~ICentralBodyTerrainCollection`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.ICentralBodyTerrainCollection`

    Represents a collection of terrains associated with central bodies.
 This collection enables adding terrain to any central bodies and not just to the current scenario's central body.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: CentralBodyTerrainCollection

 Overview
 --------